List of best-selling Nintendo 3DS video games

-There are a total of 57 Nintendo 3DS games on this list that are confirmed to have sold or shipped at least one million units.
+There are a total of 59 Nintendo 3DS games on this list that are confirmed to have sold or shipped at least one million units.
 Of these, ten were developed by internal Nintendo development divisions.
-Of the 57 games on this list, 39 were published in one or more regions by Nintendo.
+Of the 59 games on this list, 50 were published in one or more regions by Nintendo.

-By September 30, 2022, 388.89 million total copies of games had been sold for the Nintendo 3DS.
+As of March 31, 2025 over 392.23 million total copies of games had been sold for the Nintendo 3DS.